VaKonS/zipper/README.md

 Stop after # identical archives.
 Values higher than 12 are probably useless.<br>
 <br>
 **\-a** 1<br>
-Use old detection of end of search.
+Detect end of search by old method.
 It's faster, but *maybe* skips results.
 So far both methods were finding same values, but it needs more testing.<br>
 <br>
 **\-m** off/#<br>
 Turn 7-Zip multithreading option off or limit number of threads.<br>